-Responsible Entity's fees (\$) 31 March 2023 31 March 2022 Responsible Entity fees expensed during the financial year 10,459,406 10,799,806 Rebates received during the financial year 347,528 1,364,102 Performance fees expensed during the financial year 0 0
+Responsible Entity's fees (\$) 31 December 2023 31 December 2022 Responsible Entity fees expensed during the financial year 8,919,726 10,718,371 Rebates received during the financial year 4 1,397,596 117,793 Performance fees expensed during the financial year 0 0

-During the year ended 31 March 2023, the Responsible Entity incurred certain expenses on behalf of the Fund.
+During the year ended 31 December 2023, the Responsible Entity incurred certain expenses on behalf of the Fund.
 It is the Responsible Entity's intention not to seek reimbursement of these expenses from the Fund other than transaction costs and costs related to a specific asset or activity to produce income.

-A services and management agreement exists between Investment Manager and the Responsible Entity following the acquisition by Dexus of the Fund.

-Rebate of fees incurred in underlying fund investments managed by the Investment Manager by the Dexus Core Infrastructure Fund.
+- 1 Previously called AMP Capital Global Infrastructure Fund - 2 Previously called AMP Capital Global Infrastructure Fund II - 3 A services and management agreement exists between Investment Manager and the Responsible Entity following the acquisition by Dexus of the Fund. - 4 Rebate of fees incurred in underlying fund investments by the Dexus Core Infrastructure Fund.
 This rebate has been paid to the Dexus Core Infrastructure Fund.